device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 There are four possible synchronization states:

-1. **Launched.** This state is when the synchronization has started, but the information to synchronize is not yet obtained.
+1. **Launched** This state is when the synchronization has started, but the information to synchronize is not yet obtained.
-2. **In Progress.** This state is when the synchronization has started to get information from Device42 to be processed and registered/updated in Assets (formerly Insight).
+2. **In Progress** This state is when the synchronization has started to get information from Device42 to be processed and registered/updated in Assets (formerly Insight).
-3. **Done.** This state is when the synchronization has finished and no problems were encountered.
+3. **Done** This state is when the synchronization has finished and no problems were encountered.
-4. **Failed.** This state is when the synchronization has finished, but there are some problems.
+4. **Failed** This state is when the synchronization has finished, but there are some problems.
 In this scenario, we have the option to download the log errors.

 ![Download logs](/assets/images/jsm-solution-guide/image30.png)